Dr. Scott Stevens

 Kalee Brearton was born in Oklahoma and moved to Texas in middle school.
-She is a graduate of East Texas Baptist University with a B.A. in Religion, and is currently working on her Masters in Christian Ministry at ETBU.
+She is a graduate of East Texas Baptist University with a B.A. in Religion, and M.A. in Christian Ministry.
 Kalee desires to one day become a Children's Minister, as this is the calling the Lord has placed on her heart.

 Kalee is married to Jake Brearton, a football player at ETBU.
 They are members of Mobberly Baptist Church Marshall, where they lead a college small group and assist with the children's ministry.
 Her favorite passage is 1 Corinthians 13:4-7, "Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things."
 Kalee enjoys any activity where she gets to spend time with friends and family.

 Lisa Seeley comes to Marshall from the Dallas-Fort Worth area.
 Born in Germany and raised in Indiana and Ohio, she moved to Texas in 1995.
 Lisa earned a Master of Arts in Missions and Church History from Southwestern Baptist Theological Seminary and a PhD in Leadership from Dallas Baptist University.
 Lisa worked in the Missions department at SWBTS for eleven years and taught history, missions, and graduate research and writing for Dallas Baptist University before coming to ETBU.